 Are you interested in developing and refining your communication skills for a tangible advantage leading to academic and personal success?

-With an Indiana University Bachelor of Arts (BA) in Communication Studies degree, you can open the door to an exciting area of study that will help you explore new ideas, find your voice, develop research skills, pursue honors-level coursework, and build a bright future!
+With an Indiana University Bachelor of Arts (BA) in Communication Studies, you can open the door to an exciting area of study that will help you explore new ideas, find your voice, develop research skills, pursue honors-level coursework, and build a bright future!

 At IUPUC, communication studies an integral part of the liberal arts.
 Our diverse curriculum focuses on communication theories, methods, and competencies in a variety of contexts, including rhetoric, public address, organizations, family, media, and theatre.